-Catching up with more news from the week in local craft beer:
+Catching up with more local craft beer news:

 Local journalism is essential.